 Are you ready to be proactive about your health and well-being?
 Do you want to acquire new tools for living with more strength and resilience, and support your clients and patients to do so, too?

-Integrating Mindfulness-Based Stress Reduction (MBSR) practices into your life is a sho ...Learn More
+Integrating Mindfulness-Based Stress Reduction (MBSR) practices into your life is a short-term investment that will help you live wit ...Learn More

 There are many diverse ways to alleviate suffering, but compassion and connection are always part of the process.
 In the growing field of compassion teaching, it’s not easy to keep up with the latest programs, developments, challenges, and successes.
 Join top leaders in the field to explore how compassion work is affecting change and ma ...Learn More

 December 1 at the David Geffen Hall, Lincoln Center in New York City